AlexFanw/alexfanw.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am currently an MSc of BDT student at the [Hong Kong University of Science and Technology](https://hkust.edu.hk/), and I will soon be starting my MPhil degree supervised by [Prof. Yangqiu Song](https://hkust.edu.hk/).
+I am currently an MPhil student supervised by [Prof.Yangqiu Song](https://hkust.edu.hk/) at the Hong Kong University of Science and Technology.
+Please feel free to contact me if you would like to discuss my research further.

 ## Research Interest
-- Recommender System: Conversational Recommender System
+- Recommender System
-- Reinforcement Learning: Hierarchical Reinforcement Learning
+- Reinforcement Learning
-- **Federated Learning: Privacy**
+- **Privacy**

 ## Education